Birthzang’s Guide to using Clary Sage Oil in Labour

 - Do NOT get it on your mucous membranes (such as eyes or lips) as it can cause irritation or burning, even in a diluted form.

 - Do NOT mix clary sage with any other essential oils or products unless you have consulted a qualified aromatherapist.
 It can react with other oils and have unintended results.

 How to safely use Clary Sage Oil to naturally induce labour To scent a room.

 Make sure any previous oils are thoroughly cleaned off as some are not appropriate for use in pregnancy.

 You can use clary sage oil in this way from 37 weeks in any room, and can also be used in labour to enhance contractions.
-However, if you get fed up of the smell, then it can be difficult to get rid of it quickly so it is therefore probably not advised during labour itself.
+However, if you get fed up with the smell, then it can be difficult to get rid of it quickly so it is therefore probably not advised during labour itself.